Thanks to the action of some very brave men, the world won’t ever know the additional destruction it could have seen on Sept. 11, 2001.

 The four men who prevented the attack posthumously received the Arthur Ashe Courage Award in 2002.

-All but Bingham had children or were expecting children before that fateful day, and those kids, 17 years later, are carrying on the legacies left by fathers they either barely knew or never met.
+All but Bingham had children or were expecting children before that fateful day, and those kids, all these years later, are carrying on the legacies left by fathers.

 Here are some of their stories.